gbmhunter/blog/content/posts/standard/2018-12-03-bash-script-for-montoring-disk-usage.md

 - script
 - disk
 - space
+- df
+- devices
+- ssh
 ---

 # The Problem

 Sometimes it would be nice if you could keep an eye on the disk space usage of a Linux machine.
 You can do this manually using the `df` command, but sometimes you forget to check for a while, and only discover the problem when you start experiencing disk full errors.
 Wouldn't it be nice if perhaps we could automate this somewhat, and report back if certain disks where almost full?

-And what if we could check everytime we ssh'ed into the machine (assuming the machine is remote)?
+And what if we could check everytime we startup/login/ssh into a machine?

 # The Script